TAUSBV/dqf-api/v3/README.md

 ### DQF POSTING CONTENT
 See [Child Project](#projectChild) and [Target Segment Info](#targetSegments)

-Please check whether the responses for the _catTool_ and _mtEngine_ parameters actually matche the name your tool uses for identification.
+Please check whether the responses for the _catTool_ and _mtEngine_ parameters actually match the name your tool uses for identification.
 If you notice any discrepancies (e.g. "MyMemory" vs. "MyMemory Plugin"), please report them to the DQF Team:
 * [GET /v3/catTool](http://dqf-api.ta-us.net/#!/Basic_attributes/get)
 * [GET /v3/mtEngine](http://dqf-api.ta-us.net/#!/Basic_attributes/get_0_1_2_3_4)